DashPgi/PyTraining/BotCraetor/ReadMe.txt

-this App has two Version for 2 platform
+this App has two Versions for platforms
-Desktop Folder is Desktop Version of my app
-Telbot Folder is Telegram bot Version of my app
+The Desktop Folder contain the Desktop Version of my app The Telbot Folder contain the Telegram bot Version of my app